 - Use adaptive devices and new strategies to perform tasks.
 For example, rearrange household objects or furniture and change the way a task is done (i.e., sliding something rather than carrying it).
 Keep in mind that using an adaptive device such as a wheelchair is a move toward independence rather than away from it.

-If you are seeking assistance in caring for a loved one with a muscle disease diagnosis, Live Free Home Health Care can help.
-Visit us at www.livefreehomehealthcare.com or call us at 603-217-0149 for a free in-home assessment.
+If you are seeking assistance in caring for a loved one with a muscle disease diagnosis, Live Free Home Health Care, a trusted provider of home care in Franklin and the surrounding areas, can help.
+Call us at 603-217-0149 for a free in-home assessment.
 Are you wondering if it’s time to seek care for your loved one?
 Click here to review the warning signs.

 For more information on ALS (Lou Gehrig’s Disease) visit the ALS Association website by clicking here.